thiagosanches/inkscape0.92-vnc-on-docker/README.md

 ### Introduction
-I deciced to create this image, because I have to use a plugin that generates GCODEs for CNC machines.
+I decided to create this image, because I have to use a plugin that generates GCODE for CNC machines.
 However, this plugin works only on older versions of Inkscape.

 Unfortunately, on newer versions of Inkscape the [MI-GRBL-Z-AXIS-Servo-Controller](https://github.com/ikae/MI-GRBL-Z-AXIS-Servo-Controller) plugin doesn't work properly (I believe that is something related to python3).
 So, I had to create this image in order to have a way to generate the GCODEs properly.